 - Ounasjoki and Käkkälöjoki rivers and Pöyrisjoki river between Lake Vuontisjärvi and Lake Pöyrisjärvi (permit area 1556).

 The Enontekiö Wilderness angling permit does not grant the right to fish in private waters.

 Fishing in Kilpisjärvi Lake

-The use of planer boards is prohibited when trolling on Lake Kilpisjärvi.
+According to the agreement between Finland and Sweden, the use of planer boards is prohibited in Lake Kilpisjärvi.

 Fishing gear and bait